 Vancouver BC is located at the mouth of River Fraser.
 Archaeologically, there is evidence of it being inhabited for 8000-10,000 years.
 There are first nations people like Salish, Musqueam’s and Squamish have inhabited this area in the known history.
 However, as a city, it is a European settlement of the 1860s.

 George Vancouver – a British naval captain first arrived in the city in 1792 CE.
 His chronicles talk about the pleasant landscape of the city.
 The city would later take his name.
 Hudson Bay Company set up their first trading post here in 1827.
-The gold rush brought thousands of people and hence was born the Vancouver City.
+The gold rush brought thousands of people and hence was born the City.

 Canada Pacific Railway connecting Vancouver to East Canada would play a significant role in bringing people here and shaping the city.

-The influx of people to Vancouver BC continues to date.
+The influx of people continues to date.

-Places to see in Downtown Vancouver BC
+Things to do in Vancouver BC

 Now, I am not really into these kinds of things, but our friends at Vancouver Tourism highly recommended this.
 So, one evening after it was dark and there was not much for me to explore, I decided to check out Flyover Canada.
-I am so happy I listened to the Vancouver tourism guys.
+I am so happy I listened to these tourism guys.

 It is definitely an experience worth having.
 Not only it takes you through the diverse landscapes of the country with breath-taking visuals but it also makes you feel a part of that.
 When it felt we are about to hit a rock, all of us raised our feet, when it passes close to a field, we feel a jerk and when it rains, light mist falls over you.